 Rachel U

-I followed this recipe but 8 minutes was not enough time, my 1st batch was rather raw in the middle even though the sides were golden.
-Next batch o cooked for 11 minutes and they were perfect.
+I followed this recipe but 8 minutes was not enough time, my 1st batch was a bit raw in the middle even though the sides were golden.
+Next batch cooked for 11 minutes and they were perfect and delicious.

 Valentina